Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

 where we use $\log |\Sigma_m| = \log \binom{D}{m} \leq mN$.

-The lower bound Eq.~\eqref{eq:mix_eigenbound} clearly cannot be used to gap $t_{\rm mix}^{(m)}$ away from $t_{\rm rel}^{(m)}$, which is the necessary condition for a cut-off phenomenon.
-To study the possible presence of a cut-off we must find stronger lower bounds on the mixing time.
+The lower bound Eq.~\eqref{eq:mix_eigenbound} clearly cannot be used to gap $t_{\rm mix}^{(m)}$ away from $t_{\rm rel}^{(m)}$ (necessary condition for a cut-off phenomenon).
+Therefore, to study the possible presence of a cut-off we must find stronger lower bounds on the mixing time.
 We show two such bounds next.